Trafficking Risk in Sub-Saharan African Supply Chains

 Migrant and Other Vulnerable Populations

-The top destination countries for migrants from the Gambia were the United States, Spain, the United Kingdom, Senegal, and Sweden.[17]
-A high number of Gambians migrate without documentation to Europe via Italy and Spain.[18]
+The top destination countries for migrants from The Gambia were the United States, Spain, the United Kingdom, Senegal, and Sweden.[39]
+Many Gambians migrate without documentation to Europe via Italy and Spain.[40]
+Between 2017 and 2020, China imported over 300,000 tons of illicit timber from The Gambia.[41]

 Exports and Trade

-In 2016, Gambia’s top exports were oil seeds/nuts (peanuts), cereals/starches, dairy, textiles, and sugar.
-Timber is also a critical export, although this was not captured by formal trade data due to smuggling.[19]
-Much of the wood exported to China was reportedly smuggled via the Gambia from Senegal.[20]
+Gambia’s top exports in 2022 were nuts (namely cashews and peanuts), lumber, refined petroleum, shellfish, and scrap iron.[43]
+Timber, particularly rosewood, is also a critical export, although this was not captured by formal trade data due to smuggling.[44]

 Trafficking in Persons Risk Factors Analysis